 As a general rule the forks have the compression adjuster, which adjust the ‘stiffness’ or rate at which the fork compresses, at the top of the fork leg and the rebound adjuster, which adjusts the rate at which the fork re-extends / rebounds after being compressed, at the bottom of the fork leg.
 To increases stiffness (comp) or slow the rebound rate the screws must be turned clockwise, to soften or decrease the stiffness (comp) and to accelerate the rebound speed the screws must be turned anti-clockwise.

-The shock absorber has its compression adjusters, which adjust the ‘stiffness’ or rate at which the shock compresses, at the top and the rebound adjuster, which adjust the speed at which the shock re-extends / rebounds, at the bottom in the form a knurled black plastic wheel on the lower shaft of the shock.
+The shock absorber has its compression adjusters, which adjust the ‘stiffness’ or rate at which the shock compresses, at the top and the rebound adjuster, which adjust the speed at which the shock re-extends / rebounds, at the bottom in the form a knurled black plastic wheel or ‘screw’ – that will require the use of a flat-blade screwdriver to rotate it, on the lower shaft of the shock.
 To increase the stiffness (comp) or slow the rebound rate the screws must be turned clockwise, to soften or decrease the stiffness (comp) and to accelerate the rebound speed the screws must be turned anti-clockwise.
 Note: the Ohlins shock absorber and TM Racing shock absorber also have a ‘High-Speed’ adjuster encircling the compression adjuster in the shape of a 17mm/14mm hex, this will come preset from the TM Racing factory and should only be adjusted by persons with knowledge and experience of adjusting suspension components.

 Sag, the ‘sag’ is the measurement that the bike compresses, firstly under its own weight and secondly under the weight of both the machine and rider and you will require three different measurements for you to find out whether your machine is sprung correctly for your weight.
 To start with the bike is best sat on a stand with the wheels off the ground so a verification measurement can be taken, there are specific tools available for measuring the sag but for the most a tape measure and two reference points will suffice, these reference points could the rear wheel spindle securing nut on the swinging arm and a fixing bolt for the silencer to the sub-frame.
 Once you have a measurement you will need the bike to be removed from the stand and placed on the ground with the suspension supporting the machines weight, compress the shock and then let the shock ‘rebound’ and settle into it’s neutral resting position, measure the distance again using the same 2 reference points, the difference should be the two measurements should be between 25mm-30mm less, if not the spring will need to be adjusted to get to this figure by either ‘winding’ the spring up or down as required.
 To alter the spring tension place the bike back on the stand and loosen the locking collar on the top of the spring, this must be released in order for you to manually rotate the spring pre-load adjuster up or down the threaded portion of the shock to increase or decrease spring tension, this process can be done with a firm grip by hand as the tension on the spring should not be that great.
 Once you have adjusted the ‘static’ / resting sag you can then check that the ‘rider sag’ is within tolerated limits, with the bike removed from the stand the rider, wearing his complete racing kit, should sit on the machine in his ‘normal’ position, now measure the distance between your two reference points once more, the difference between this last measurement and the first (bike sat on a stand unloaded) should be between 100mm-110mm less now that the resting sag is correct.
 If the measurement is more than 100mm-110mm difference the spring is too soft and you will require a firmer spring, likewise if the measurement is less the spring is too hard and you will require a softer spring.
 For more information on springs ratings and for the purchase and fitment of a new spring please contact your TM Racing dealer.